Part of the CQO Guide to AI Evals See the full roadmap: AI Quality Assurance and Model Evaluation.

 AI Robot analyzing data charts

-In the context of RAG (Retrieval Augmented Generation), a Golden Dataset usually consists of three columns:
+In the context of RAG evaluation, a Golden Dataset is essentially a structured table (often CSV or JSON) consisting of at least three core columns:

-• Ground Truth: The ideal, factually correct answer your agent should output.
+• Ground Truth: The ideal, factually unassailable answer your agent must output to be considered correct.

 01